-To “force a card” is when the magician asks a spectator to choose any card, and makes them pick the card they wanted the person to pick, while leaving them thinking that they had a choice (they didn’t).
+To “force a card” is when the magician asks a spectator to choose any card and makes them pick the card they wanted the person to pick while leaving them thinking that they had a choice (they didn’t).

 It’s very similar with supermarkets.

-How to apply this to your website: Bring popular products and posts to the homepage
+Increase website conversion rate tip #6: Bring popular products and posts to the homepage

 Or include them in the navigation, rather than hide them deep down in the menu.

 Brian Dean created a landing page or as he calls it, Social Squeeze Page, that was converting at 21.7%.
 However, there was one problem – the page couldn’t be found on the blog, because, well, it was a landing page.